interglobalmedia/image-steganography-steghide/README.md

-# Steganography using Python vs Steghide via CLI
+# Steganography using Python vs Steghide via CLI (and how does it compare to Cryptography?)

 ## What is Steganography and how does it compare to Cryptography?